epaaso/LLRBTrees.jl/README.md

 now_r
 ```

-Aside from that there is a method to return an ordered list from the elements in the tree.
+In addition to that, there is a method to return an ordered list from the elements in the tree:

 ```julia
 ordereredpairs(tree)